 One tablespoon of coconut oil contains 12 grams of saturated fat.
-Nearly 60 percent of the 115 calories in one tablespoon comes from saturated fat.
+Nearly 60 percent of the calories in one tablespoon comes from saturated fat.
 The remaining 40 percent is unsaturated fat.
 Coconut oil is 100 percent fat and lacks any vitamins or common minerals.

+If you've been consuming coconut oil regularly, should you call your cardiologist?
 Or, are there some healthy coconut oil benefits that aren’t readily apparent from reading the nutrition label on the jar?
-Is coconut oil harmful, harmlessly neutral, or healthy?
+Is coconut oil harmful, harmlessly neutral or healthy?
 Let's take a look ...

 But are higher LDL levels unequivocally a bad thing?
 Some research goes against popular conceptions.
-One small study of non-exercisers who were put through a rigorous workout determined that those who gained the most muscle mass also had the highest levels of LDLs.
-At least one doctor commented on this study, suggesting that LDL cholesterol and muscle function has a direct correlation.
+One small study of non-exercisers who were put through a rigorous workout determined that those who gained the most muscle mass also had the highest LDL levels.
+At least one doctor commented on this study, suggesting that LDL cholesterol and muscle function have a direct correlation.

-4. Coconut oil has anti-microbial properties: An abstract of a study in the Journal of Medicinal Food concluded: "It is noteworthy that coconut oil was active against species of Candida at 100 percent concentration compared to fluconazole.
+4. Coconut oil has anti-microbial properties.
+An abstract of a study in the Journal of Medicinal Food concluded: "It is noteworthy that coconut oil was active against species of Candida at 100 percent concentration compared to fluconazole.
 Coconut oil should be used in the treatment of fungal infections in view of emerging drug-resistant Candida species."

-5. Coconut oil may help prevent heart disease: The Coconut Research Center claims a large number of studies prove a direct correlation between chronic infections and heart disease.
+5. Coconut oil may help prevent heart disease.
+The Coconut Research Center claims a large number of studies prove a direct correlation between chronic infections and heart disease.
 Pathogenic organisms are killed by medium-chain fatty acids found in coconut oil.
-Therefore, says the Center, coconut oil can reduce the risk of heart disease.
+Therefore, says the center, coconut oil can reduce the risk of heart disease.